Skip to content

 npx @inspecto-dev/cli doctor

-For more common troubleshooting (such as shortcut conflicts, IDE plugin unresponsiveness, etc.), please refer to the Troubleshooting & FAQ.
+For common troubleshooting (shortcut conflicts, IDE plugin issues, etc.), see the Troubleshooting & FAQ.

 Released under the MIT License.